jakep3/Project-4/README.md

   3. When it rains and it is not windy
   4. When it rains and it is windy

-After creating the eight plots, the following questions were to be answered:
+After creating the eight plots, the spectra levels were to be compared and the following questions were to be answered:
   1. What is the effect of wind and rain on underwater noise?
 Explain any behavior you observe in your result.
   2. Which one has the highest impact?
 Rain or wind?
   3. What are the main reasons for observing different spectral levels in Oregon shelf compared to Oregon offshore?